As the Tour of Heroes app evolves, you'll add more components that need access to hero data.

 - Add a constructor that initializes the private property.

 HeroService type of

-Learn more about Dependency Injection in the Dependency Injection page.
+Read more about dependency injection in the Dependency Injection page.

-The injector does not know yet how to create a
+The injector doesn't know yet how to create a

-If we ran our code now, Angular would fail with an error:
+If you ran the code now, Angular would fail with this error:

 providers parameter tells Angular to create a fresh instance of the